joelsteidl/pbc-wp/web/wp-content/plugins/google-language-translator/readme.txt

 = Do I need to pay for Google Translate API key usage? = No, we provide the automatic translations for free.

+In our free version we provide Phrase Based machine translations from Google Translate.
+While in our paid versions we provide you state of the art Neural Translations from Google Translate.
+We also do not have limits on the number of words on your website unlike other translate plugins.
+By the way we alse offer a cost effective approach for improving the website translations.
+You can get a automatic translation post-editing service from us, which will be done by a native speaker or order a professional translation.
+You can get an instant estimate for your website on [Website Translation Quote](https://gtranslate.io/website-translation-quote)

 = Can I test before making a payment? =
 Yes, we have a 15 days free trial for our new customers.